 The Wisconsin Youth Institute is a life-changing experience at the University of Wisconsin where high school students engage with local leaders and experts on critical global challenges, participate in hands-on activities, and explore exciting ways to make a difference in Wisconsin and around the world.
-The Wisconsin Youth Institute is hosted by the University of Wisconsin with the generous support of the College of Agricultural and Life Sciences Office of Academic Affairs, CALS Ambassadors, WI State FFA Officers, and Dean Kathryn VandenBosch.
+The Wisconsin Youth Institute is hosted by the University of Wisconsin with the generous support of the College of Agricultural and Life Sciences Office of Academic Affairs, CALS Ambassadors, and Dean Glenda Gillaspy.

 At this exciting event, participating high school students have the opportunity to:

 Present research and recommendations on ways to solve key global challenges in a short speech and small group discussions with statewide experts;